OlderNed/python-guides/basics.md

 # Printing

-We've used the print method in some of the examples above, but it's worth mentioning it more speicifically too. `print()` is a helpful method that prints whatever it receives to the console.
+We've used the print function in some of the examples above, but it's worth mentioning it more speicifically too. `print()` is a helpful function that prints whatever it receives to the console.
 It can be used both as useful output (for command line based programs) and as *debug* information when writing a program.

 `print()` is special in that it can work with any type and any number of inputs: